dwindsor/dwindsor.github.io/_posts/2016-10-07-hardened-atomic.md

-Use-after-free vulnerabilities are aptly named: they are classes of bugs in which an attacker is able to gain control of a piece of memory after it has already been freed and use this memory for nefarious purposes:
+Use-after-free vulnerabilities are aptly named: they are classes of bugs in which an attacker is able to gain control of a piece of memory after it has already been freed and use this memory for nefarious purposes: introducing malicious code into the address space of an existing process, redirecting the flow of execution, etc.
-(XX: link to examples here)
-introducing malicious code into the address space of an existing process, redirecting the flow of execution, etc.

 ### Feature Design
 `HARDENED_ATOMIC` provides its protections by modifying the data type used